CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/View_Users_Page_readme.md

  ![](images/labextend.png)

-* Enter the value in Hours as per the requirement and click on Ok
+* Enter the value in Hours to add on to the Hours remaining in the duration column and click on Ok

 ![](images/hours.png)